Playable Stories

 - Story plot: Is there a clear goal or purpose?
 Does the plot reveal internal or external character change? (system operations)

-- Interaction: Are there patterns in user interaction (unit operations)?
+- Interaction: Are there patterns in user interaction or exploration (unit operations)?
 Do these interactions reveal theme or meaning?

 What is the relationship between world simulation, interaction, and story plot?
 What is the world?
 What is your role in it?
 What patterns determine that role?